ssnyders89/Servianchallenge-infracode/README.md

 - Think of an end to end automated pipeline to run (docker builds image, Auto modify Image name before deploying Azure container Instance)
 - Better backend state store
 - Secure app - Certificate HTTPS
+- Use different branches in Github to add features and test before merging to Main